Classic NES Series

 No opportunity to talk about this game will be passed up

 Some say that this is a worthless port and they're wrong.
 I play this more than any other GBA game.
 It's so simple to pick up and play, it tracks your high score, and it just works.
 There are several versions of Dr. Mario on Game Boy Advance, and honestly, I think this might be the best one.
 If for no other reason than that it's the most aesthetically pleasing to me.
-WarioWare inc. has a version of Dr. Mario, but it's missing some music and I don't really like the virus designs.
-There's Dr. Mario/Puzzle League, which is fine, but the music is utterly fucked in that version and the extra modes don't add anything to the core game.
+WarioWare inc. has a version of Dr. Mario, but it's missing some music, plays strangely, and I don't like the virus designs.
+There's Dr. Mario/Puzzle League, which is fine, but the music is utterly fucked and the extra modes don't add anything to the core game.

 The Greatest game of all time

 Dr. Mario plays exactly like the NES version, and it looks pretty much perfect.
 Here, rather than do whatever the hell they did with Super Mario Bros., they seem to have squished things just a little bit.
 The clipboards are a little wonky, but unless you're looking at the original release side by side with this, you won't even notice.
-It just looks and sounds better than any other version of the game on GBA.
+I think it looks and sounds better than any other version on the GBA.

 I don't think Dr. Mario needs a ton of extra features to make it "worthwhile".
-The core gameplay is so good that it stands on it's own just fine.
-The ability to save high scores sweetens the deal significantly.
-I can and have played this version for hours because it's so much fun.
-That's really all that matters.
+The core gameplay is good enough to stand on it's own just fine.
+The ability to save high scores sweetens the deal.

 Nobody will ever play this with me :(

 Finally, despite what others might claim, multiplayer is available on this cartridge.
 In fact, you don't even need two copies of the game.
-There's no downside to owning this version unless you're really, really into flash mode or VS. CPU.
-You should still get Dr. Mario Puzzle League just for Puzzle League alone, but I'm telling you, that version of Dr. Mario simply isn't as good as this one.
+There's no downside to owning this version unless you're really, really into the extra modes that are included in Dr. Mario / Puzzle League.
+As bad as that version of Dr. Mario looks and sounds, at least it plays okay.
+Plus, you get Puzzle League with it.
+If you're as big a fan of this game as I am, it's reasonable to own both.

 Metroid Redundancy